benjystanton/benjystanton.github.io/src/posts/2013-05-14-crafting-animation-on-the-web.md

 ### Testing

 Test, preview, iterate.
-It&#8217;s a familiar mantra for web designers and it&#8217;s the same for animators.
-I find when I&#8217;m animating that I&#8217;ll keep watching the same half-second clip over and over again tweaking and refining until it just feels right.
-It&#8217;s pretty difficult to get an animation right first time.
+It's a familiar mantra for web designers and it's the same for animators.
+I find when I'm animating that I'll keep watching the same half-second clip over and over again tweaking and refining until it just feels right.
+It's pretty difficult to get an animation right first time.

 ### Animade Lernz